The Vassar First Year

-Classes begin this year on Tuesday, September 4.
-All new students are expected to arrive at Vassar on Monday, August 27, the first day of New Student Orientation.
-A detailed schedule for this year’s orientation activities may be found online on the Dean of First-Year Students and New Students websites.
+Classes begin this year on Tuesday, September 3.
+All new students are expected to arrive at Vassar on Monday, August 26, the first day of New Student Orientation.
+A detailed schedule for this year’s orientation activities may be found online on the New Students website.

 The activities planned for the days before classes begin serve a variety of needs, social as well as academic.
 Academic advising and registration for classes take place throughout the week.
 Orientation activities include general assemblies, residence hall meetings, and discussion groups designed to ease your transition to college life and to inform you of the rights and responsibilities that come with being a member of the Vassar community.